artemdudkin/pm2sd/README.md

 $ pm2sd start index.js
 ```

-Process will be started as system service (i.e. added to /etc/systemd/system at Linux), enabled for restart after reboot, will restart in 30 seconds if it crashes, output and error logs goes to `/var/log/pm2sd-<name>` (if you want configure and start service under non-privileged user, you need to do some [black magic](./doc/d-bus-black-magic.md)).
+Process will be started as system service (i.e. added to /etc/systemd/system at Linux), enabled for restart after reboot, will restart in 30 seconds if it crashes, output and error logs goes to `/var/log/pm2sd-<name>` (if you want configure and start service under non-privileged user, you need to do some [magic](./doc/d-bus-black-magic.md)).

 **No clusters, no load balancers, no watching, just one living process.**